Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 blobd

-blobd-litemdadm RAID 0, 16777216 buckets
+blobd-lite (the initial design)mdadm RAID 0, 16777216 buckets

-RocksDB with BlobDBmdadm RAID 0, xfs
+RocksDB with BlobDBmdadm RAID 0, xfs, options

 MinIOxfs